cooperdylan19/radiative-transfer/README.md

 ![Figure 1](/Plots/RejectionMethod.png)

-**Figure 1**: Black lines represents y = exp −x. *LEFT*: A scatter plot highlighting data points sampled using the rejection method.
+**Figure 1**: Black lines represent y = exp −x. *LEFT*: A scatter plot highlighting data points sampled using the rejection method.
 The blue data points represent the sampled data. *RIGHT*: A histogram highlighting where a higher density of data is sampled.
 The bin width is narrow for large y, since more data is generated in this space.
 <br/>